shreelg/Tangma-PAPER/README.md

 ## Overview

-This project implements Tangma, an activation function combining tunable nonlinearity and residual linearity for deep learning models.
-It helps training performance by preventing issues like vanishing gradients, while softening high intensity activations.
+This project implements Tangma --- an activation function combining tunable nonlinearity and residual linearity through the use of learnable parameters for deep learning models.
+Tested in custom CNNs with MNIST and CIFAR-10 datasets, it shows promising results in training performance by preventing issues like vanishing gradients, while softening high intensity activations.

 ## Project Structure